Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Numerical Results

 We consider both structured and unstructured meshes in 2D and 3D for our numerical solvers study.
 The structured meshes are generated using the Firedrake software, while the unstructured meshes are generated using Gmsh~\cite{geuzaine2009gmsh}.
 Barycentric refinement of meshes uses the code associated with~\cite{farrell2021reynolds}.
-As test problems, we consider the following, with domains pictured in Figure~\ref{fig:problem_meshes}. \begin{description} \item[Structured 2D\@: Backward-Facing Step] \\ Here, we consider the standard 2D backward-facing step domain, discretized with structured triangular elements~\cite{elman2014finite}.
-The left edge of the domain is marked in red in Figure~\ref{fig:problem_meshes}, where a parabolic inflow boundary condition is imposed.
-The right edge of the domain, marked in blue, has a natural (Neumann) boundary condition.
-All other domain edges (marked in grey) have zero Dirichlet boundary conditions on the velocity field. \item[Structured 3D\@: Lid-Driven Cavity] \\ Here, we consider the standard lid-driven cavity problem on a 3D domain, discretized with structured tetrahedral elements~\cite{elman2014finite}.
-The top face of the domain, marked in red, has a Dirichlet boundary condition imposed with constant tangential velocity, while all other faces have zero Dirichlet boundary conditions on the velocity field. \item[Unstructured 2D\@: Flow Past a Cylinder] \\ This test problem simulates flow past a cylinder on a 2D domain, discretized with unstructured triangular elements.
-The left edge of the domain, marked in red, has a parabolic inflow boundary condition imposed, while the right edge, marked in blue, has a natural outflow boundary condition.
-All other edges, including those on the interior boundary of the cylinder, have zero Dirichlet boundary conditions on the velocity field. \item[Unstructured 3D\@: Pinched Channel] \\ This test problem simulates flow through a pinched tube on a 3D domain, discretized with unstructured tetrahedral elements.
-The left face of the domain, marked in red, has a constant velocity inflow boundary condition, while the right face, marked in blue, has a natural outflow boundary condition.
-All other faces of the domain have zero Dirichlet boundary conditions on the velocity field. \end{description}
+As test problems, we consider the following, with domains pictured in Figure~\ref{fig:problem_meshes}. \begin{description} \item[Structured 2D\@: Backward-Facing Step] \\ A standard 2D backward-facing step domain, discretized with structured triangular elements~\cite{elman2014finite}.
+The left domain surface is marked in red in Figure~\ref{fig:problem_meshes}, where a parabolic inflow boundary condition (BC) is imposed.
+The right domain surface, marked in blue, has a natural (Neumann) BC.
+All other domain surfaces (marked in grey) have zero Dirichlet BCs on the velocity field. \item[Structured 3D\@: Lid-Driven Cavity] \\ A standard lid-driven cavity problem on a 3D domain, discretized with structured tetrahedral elements~\cite{elman2014finite}.
+The top face of the domain, marked in red, has a Dirichlet BC imposed with constant tangential velocity, while all other faces have zero Dirichlet BCs on the velocity field. \item[Unstructured 2D\@: Flow Past a Cylinder] \\ This test problem simulates flow past a cylinder on a 2D domain, discretized with unstructured triangular elements.
+The left domain surface, marked in red, has a parabolic inflow BC imposed, while the right surface, marked in blue, has a natural outflow BC.
+All other boundaries including those on the interior boundary of the cylinder, have zero Dirichlet BCs on the velocity field. \item[Unstructured 3D\@: Pinched Channel] \\ This test problem simulates flow through a pinched tube on a 3D domain, discretized with unstructured tetrahedral elements.
+The left face of the domain, marked in red, has a constant velocity inflow BC, while the right face, marked in blue, has a natural outflow BC.
+All other faces of the domain have zero Dirichlet BCs on the velocity field. \end{description}